Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Introduction

-There is still an open question for the origin of FRBs.
-A series of theoretical models have been proposed to explain the FRB origin \citep{Platts:hiy}.
-Accurate localizations of FRBs give us hints about the origin of FRBs.
-In 2020, the Galactic magnetar SGR J1935+2154 \citep{Bochenek:2020zxn,CHIMEFRB:2021srp} was found to produce an FRB that coincided in time with a non-thermal X-ray burst from the magnetar.
-It supports the conjecture that some FRBs may be produced by magnetars.
-The repeating FRB 20200120E is localized at the position of a globular cluster in M81 \citep{Bhardwaj:2021xaa}.
-Globular clusters are usually composed of old stars with low metal content, so this FRB source requires an old population as the progenitor.
-By contrast, the repeating FRB 20201124A is localized to a massive, star-forming galaxy \citep{Fong:2021xxj} at the redshift of $z = 0.098$~\citep{Nimmo:2021ntn}.
-However, only a small number of localized events are actually inadequate to reveal the origin of FRBs.
+There is still an open question of the origin of FRBs (see ref.~\cite{zhang2023solving} for a recent review).
+A series of theoretical models have been proposed to elucidate how FRBs originate \citep{Platts:hiy}. {Typically, FRBs can come from strange quark stars.
+This idea is supported by the $\sim$16-day periodicity of FRB 20180916B, which can be explained by the collapse of the crust of a strange quark star \citep{geng2021rep}}.
+Accurate localizations of FRBs within their individual hosts {also} give us hints about their origin.
+In 2020, the galactic magnetar SGR J1935+2154 \citep{Bochenek:2020zxn,CHIMEFRB:2021srp} was found to produce an FRB that coincided in time with a non-thermal X-ray burst from the magnetar.
+This supports the conjecture that some FRBs may be produced by magnetars.
+The repeating FRB 20200120E, localized at the position of a globular cluster in M81 \citep{Bhardwaj:2021xaa}, suggests an old stellar population as the progenitor.
+This is because globular clusters are usually composed of old stars with low metal content.
+By contrast, the repeating FRB 20201124A was localized to a massive, star-forming galaxy \citep{Fong:2021xxj} at a redshift of $z = 0.098$~\citep{Nimmo:2021ntn}.
+There is no consensus in determining the type of FRB hosts.
+Nevertheless, the redshift of an FRB can be inferred from its unique host galaxy, which enables valuable cosmological applications as the localized FRBs accumulate in great numbers \citep{Gao:2014iva,Zhou:2014yta,Zhao:2020ole,Qiu:2021cww,Wu:2022dgy,Zhao:2022bpd,Yang:2022ftm,Wang:2022ami,Zhang:2023gye,Wei:2023avr}; see refs.~\cite{Bhandari:2021thi,Xiao:2021omr} for recent reviews.
+For more information on FRB hosts, refer to the comprehensive catalog of the 23 localized FRBs with secure hosts provided by ref.~\cite{Gordon:2023cgw}.
+The limited number of localized events to date, however, hinders our ability to fully understand the origin of FRBs.